Sleep. It’s technically a daily habit that should come naturally to us. Yet somehow, it’s so hard to get it right.

 A few quick tips from Gretchen Rubin, noted expert on all things involving habits and happiness.

 If you’re a podcast junkie and don’t yet know about this one, you’re seriously missing out.
 Tune in when reading to fall asleep fails you.

 And if a sleep-inducing podcast doesn’t do the trick, we have plenty of other tried-and-true methods for you to try on for size.

 Sometimes science is the answer to falling asleep—and no, we’re not talking about sleeping pills.

 This is about as far from a gimmick as it gets: All you need is your breath and a little counting, and you’ll be off to dreamland (fingers crossed!).

-Photo of woman in bed with dog courtesy Hero Images/Getty Images..
+Photo of person in bed with dog courtesy Hero Images/Getty Images..